 The flag code also states that the flag should never be stepped on.
 When you step on the flag, it is a grave disrespect to your country, and what it stands for in terms of its values.
 There have been times in history that flag has been stepped on and treated with disrespect, such as during protests, which is a direct violation of the flag code in general—which instructs us to treat the flag with respect and care.
 Stepping on the flag is symbolic to treading on our country and its values.
 Thankfully, it’s easy to avoid stepping on the flag if you keep it off the ground!

 One of the most commonly misunderstood flag code violations is about burning it.
-This is because people think you are never supposed to burn the flag under any circumstances, however, this part of the flag code isn't as black and white as many people think.
+This is because people think you are never supposed to burn the flag under any circumstances; however, this part of the flag code isn't as black and white as many people think.
 In fact, the flag code states that the proper way of retiring a flag is to burn it in an official retirement ceremony.
-The other reason people confuse the matter of burning the flag is because it is often burned in protests.
+The other reason people confuse the matter of burning the flag is because it is often burned in protest.
 There is nothing in the flag code that says you can't burn the flag for reasons of protest and this display, though deemed disgraceful by most citizens, is protected under the powers of Freedom of Speech.

 Other than burning flags, this is the most misunderstood of the common flag code violations.
 The flag code states you should not wear the flag as clothing or costume.
-Many people confuse this matter because they take it to mean any replica or emblem of the flag, but the code is stating a real American flag should not be altered into clothing.
+Many people confuse this matter because they take it to mean any replica or emblem of the flag—but the code is stating a real American flag should not be altered into clothing.
 There is nothing wrong with wearing a shirt or swim trunks with the American flag on them provided the material was never a real American flag.